E-Space

 United for Climate Initiative

 As part of SUAD’s participation in the United for Climate Initiative, the students crafted artwork using recycled materials.
-The planned installation was displayed at the Dubai Expo during the COP28 conference.
+The planned installation was displayed at the Dubai Expo during the COP28 conference held in 2023.

 Sustainability Day